Selective Sinkhorn Routing for Improved Sparse Mixture of Experts: Methodology

 \subsection{Token-to-expert Assignment as an Entropy-regularized Optimal Transport Problem}

-To achieve effective load balancing, we first formulate the token-to-expert assignment as a regularized maximum-cost OT problem, where tokens are assigned to experts such that the overall compatibility score is maximized.
-We propose two approaches to construct the transport cost matrix \( \mathbf{C} \in \mathbb{R}^{m \times n} \), based on the gating score matrix \( \mathbf{S} \) as follows:
+To achieve effective load balancing, we formulate token-to-expert assignment as an entropy-regularized maximum-cost optimal transport (OT) problem that assigns tokens to experts by maximizing overall compatibility.
+We propose two approaches to construct the transport cost matrix $\mathbf{C} \in \mathbb{R}^{m \times n}$ from the gating score matrix $\mathbf{S}$: (1) \textbf{Raw gating scores (linear cost)}: $\mathbf{C}=\mathbf{S}$; (2) \textbf{Normalized scores (softmax cost)}: apply a row-wise softmax to $\mathbf{S}$, i.e., $\mathbf{C}_{i,:}=\mathrm{softmax}(\mathbf{S}_{i,:})$.
+The softmax cost prevents kernel entries from becoming excessively large, since unbounded values can cause exponential growth and numerical overflow during Sinkhorn updates.